devixlabs/kreatisite/README.md

 This will:
 1. Run pre-commit hooks on all files
-2. Run tests and additional checks
+2. Run comprehensive test suite (unit + integration + E2E smoke tests)
 3. Build the package if all checks pass

 ## Pre-commit Hooks